 HappyHorse 1.0 vs Sora 2: Stealth #1 vs OpenAI's Heavyweight (2026)

 Sora 2 was the assumed king of AI video heading into Q2 2026 — until an anonymous model called "happyhorse-1.0" appeared on the Artificial Analysis Video Arena on April 7 and started winning blind evaluations.
 Three days later Alibaba claimed it.
 By April 26 it was on the fal API, and by April 29 it was live on Oakgen.
-HappyHorse holds the #1 aggregate slot at 1381 Elo with a 107-point margin.
+HappyHorse commands the top aggregate position with a triple-digit Elo lead that no other model in the arena has come close to closing.
 Sora 2 still beats it on clip length (20s vs 15s), enterprise trust, and long-form narrative coherence.
 This is the honest split.

 HappyHorse 1.0 is live on Oakgen's AI Video Generator.
 1,000 free credits to start, no credit card required.
 No region restrictions, no business email needed.